the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 * PropTypes.string
 ~~~~~~~~

-Additionally you have two more PropTypes to define a renderable fragement (node), e.g. a string, and a React element.
+Additionally you have two more PropTypes to define a renderable fragment (node), e.g. a string, and a React element.

 {lang=javascript}
 ~~~~~~~~